Duster will fit into Renault’s new philosophy

 Then came the Kardian, Boreal, now the Koleos, but the Duster SUV is a market success, a model that fits this new philosophy of the French brand in Brazil.

-It will then be briefly relaunched with a shop bath, more sophisticated inside and out, and with the 1.0 horsepower and 1.3 163 horsepower engines, manual or automatic transmission, an almost complete Adas package and is already in testing targeting the Hyundai Creta.
+It will then be soon relaunched with a store bath, more sophisticated inside and out, and with the 1.0 100 horsepower and 1.3 163 horsepower engines, manual or automatic transmission, an almost complete Adas package and is already in testing targeting the Hyundai Creta.

 0 Comments